svandragt/cuttlefish/readme.md

 1. Check out this repository and point your webserver to the public folder.
 2. Open Configuration.php and override any constants from Defaults.php.
 3. Open the site in your browser.
-A `cache` and `logs` folder outside `public` will be created, as well as a `public/content` folder sub subfolders.
+A `cache` and `logs` folder outside `public` will be created, as well as a `public/content` folder with subfolders.

 ## How to use